 Contemporary dance helps a dancer to explore the body’s full range of physicality, freedom of movement, and expression.

-It stresses versatility and improvisation, and unlike the strict structure of classical ballet, dancers are encouraged to move with complete freedom and fluidity, shedding uniformity and pushing movement boundaries.
+It focuses on versatility and improvisation, and unlike the structure of classical ballet, dancers are encouraged to move with complete freedom and fluidity, shedding uniformity and pushing movement boundaries.